MicheleSenn/Projectwork/README.md

 <!-- Which questions would you like to discuss at the coaching session? -->
 - Long-term data for movement trajectories will be necessary (at least 6 weeks).
 - Data should be of different times of day and of several individuals in a similar location.
-- Where to get weather data
+- Where to get weather data / background data